 by Christine Knoblauch-O’Neal

-Anthony Tudor stands as one of the pillars of twentieth century ballet choreography.
+Antony Tudor stands as one of the pillars of twentieth-century ballet choreography.
 An English born choreographer who found a home in the United States, Tudor gained renown as the most innovative choreographer of his day.
-He explored the inner contours of human emotion as he sculpted one-act short stories about ordinary men and women, for there would be no kings and queens, or even fairies in the ballets of Anthony Tudor.
+He explored the inner contours of human emotion as he sculpted one-act short stories about ordinary men and women, for there would be no kings and queens, or even fairies in the ballets of Antony Tudor.

 A modernist who used movement sparingly, the Tudor Ballets and their characters were mutually definitive and contextual.
 He directed his dancers to move with a sensitivity to character and to intention.
 The Tudor stories unfolded through the shape of a hand or a foot, or through the tilt of a hat, or the form of a skirt.
 Within seconds of the curtain rising on a Tudor ballet, the audience understood the backstory of each character.